TheHiveHelixLabs/anomali-import-tool/tasks/prd-anomali-threat-bulletin-import-tool.md

 6. **As a compliance officer**, I want comprehensive audit trails of all import activities so that we maintain proper documentation
 7. **As a developer**, I want the system to automatically commit and push my completed work to Git so that version control is maintained without manual intervention
 8. **As a project manager**, I want automatic Git integration to track task completion and maintain code history for project oversight
+9. **As a security analyst**, I want to run the application directly from a USB drive on any Windows machine without requiring installation or administrative privileges
+10. **As an IT administrator**, I want to deploy the application to network shares so users can run it directly without local installation or system modifications
+11. **As a field analyst**, I want to carry the application on portable media and use it on different systems without leaving traces or requiring system changes

 ## Functional Requirements